On the finiteness of log surfaces: Preliminaries

-\begin{definition} We say that a log pair $(X_\alpha,B_\alpha)$ is \textit{crepant birationally equivalent} to $(X,B)$ if the varieties $X_\alpha$ and $X$ are birationally equivalent, and for each common log resolution $(Y,D)$ of these pairs the following equalities hold:
+\begin{definition} We say that a log pair $(X_\alpha,B_\alpha)$ is \textit{crepant birationally equivalent} to $(X,B)$ if the varieties $X_\alpha$ and $X$ are birationally equivalent, and for each common log resolution $Y$ of these pairs there is an $\R$-divisor $D$ on $Y$ such that the following equalities hold:

-where $f:Y\to X$ and $f_\alpha:Y\to X_\alpha$ are the corresponding log resolutions.
-The class of all log pairs crepant birationally equivalent to $(X,B)$ is called the \textit{0-class} of the log pair $(X,B)$. \end{definition}
+where $q:Y\to X$ and $q_\alpha:Y\to X_\alpha$ are the corresponding log resolutions.
+The class of all log pairs crepant birationally equivalent to $(X,B)$ is called the \textit{0-class}\footnote{Assuming the abundance conjecture, every wlc model is a "relative 0-pair" over its log canonical model, which is unique.
+So, a 0-class is a version of a birational class for relative 0-pairs.} of the log pair $(X,B)$. \end{definition}

 \begin{remark} If $(X,B)$ is a wlc klt model (resp.
 0-pair), then each log pair $(X_\alpha,B_\alpha)$ crepant birationally equivalent to $(X, B)$ with effective $\mathbb{R}$-divisor $B_\alpha$ is also a wlc klt model (resp.
 0-pair). \end{remark}